 In following the teaching of Jesus Christ, Seventh Grade students are asked to share their gifts and talents by performing at least seven community service hours per trimester.

 English - Language Arts

 The spelling class is focused on finding and using common Latin and Greek Roots to understand the meaning and origin of familiar English words.

 In Literature class, students use their anthologies, books, and articles to study various genres of literature including: the novel, the epic story, drama, and non-fiction.
-Class novels include: The Outsiders, I am Malala, The Odyssey (Chapters 9-12), and Tom Sawyer: A Musical.
-Students develop critical thinking skills through Socratic questioning methods and Cloze Reading.
+Class novels include: The Outsiders, I am Malala, The Odyssey (Chapters 9-12).

 Seventh grade’s writing and grammar curriculum builds upon the writing and grammar foundations introduced in Sixth Grade.
 Students continue to practice and develop various writing styles such as persuasive argument, expository essays and summaries, personal and story narratives, poetry forms, and research reports with citations and formal bibliographies.
 The Step Up to Writing program is used with an emphasis on development and extension of skills.
 Conventions of language, MLA formatting, and language mechanics continue to be practiced and perfected.

 While still covering the Parts of Speech, grammar instruction becomes more in depth and complex.

 Our Junior High Math program (Grades 6-8) teaches the California Common Core Math Standards (CCCSS).
 The CCCSS for Math for these grades focus on five main areas with continued progress in complexity and depth since research shows mastery is best developed over time.
 Through this three-year process, which spirals material from concrete to abstract concepts, students gain greater in-depth knowledge and are better able to apply Mathematical understanding to real-world situations.
 Specifically, for Grade 7 Math, the five main areas are: